-You don’t have to be an expert in metals to know which material you need.
+You don’t have to be an expert in metal plates to know which material you need.

-This guide will walk you through the basics of the three most popular materials for nameplates so you can figure out the best decision for your application.
+This guide will walk you through the basics of the three most popular materials nameplate manufacturers offer so you can figure out the best decision for your application.

 Aluminum is an all-around useful metal.
 From soda cans to aircraft parts, aluminum does it all.
 High durability and lightweight make it a great option for many applications.
 This holds true for metal tag usage as well.
 Due to its outstanding versatility, aluminum is one of the best choices for metal tag materials.